andrew henderson menu

 Jersey Mont Orgueil Castle

-It is connected to the United Kingdom as it is a British Crown dependency, but it governs its affairs, which allows it to have a very tax-friendly system.
+It’s connected to the UK as a British Crown dependency, but it governs its own affairs, which allows it to have a tax-friendly regime.

-In other words, you can have a manor house with beautiful gardens, top-of-the-line infrastructure, and close proximity to where the action is happening, all while being both exclusive and far enough away that you can enjoy privacy.
+Here, you can have a manor house with beautiful gardens and close proximity to where the action is.
+All this while enjoying the benefits of far lower taxes.

 3. The UAE

-However, it is becoming less hospitable for businesses with the introduction of 5% VAT and the new corporate tax rate of 9%.
-And the latest information from the Ministry of Finance suggests not all free zone companies will be exempt.
+However, with the introduction of 5% VAT and a new corporate tax rate of 9%, it’s becoming less hospitable for businesses.
+Unfortunately, not all free zone companies are exempt from corporate taxes.

 4. Singapore